-At our Schools – of course we control it.
-We reel the students back in.
+At our Schools – of course, we control it.
+We feel the students back in.
 The Graves Golf coaching team gets them back on track.
 We slow them down and get them practicing correctly.
 We stop them and make them focus and use video to study their movement.

 Bryson, we are on the right track.
 The Single Plane is an easier way.
-Its a start but the the challenge is still in front of us.
+It’s a start, but the challenge is still in front of us.
 We must SHOW Amateurs how to practice and BUILD golf swings.